Hanneses/chapter2/README.md

 ## Features

+### Attend and Subscribe to Events

+* **View events** – See upcoming and past events of the organization and chapters.
+* **Attend events** – Members can attend events.
+Attendance to invite-only events needs confirmation by event organizers.
+* **Waiting list** – If an events capacity is reached, members will be placed on a waiting list.
+* **Subscribe to notifications** – Members can subscribe to event notifications, to get notified on new, changed and canceled events.

 ### Maintain Events

 * **Create events** – Create events and assign them to chapters.
-Maintain several information per event: name, start/end date, description, image, type, capacity, public and invite-only.
+Maintain information per event - such as name,  description, start/end date, image, capacity, online/offline, public/invite-only.
-* **Create chapters** – Create several chapters for your organization.
-* **Event overview** – See reports for chapters' events and attendees.

-### Attend and Subscribe to Events

-* **View events** – See upcoming and past events of your organization and per each chapter.
+* **Event report** – See reports of events and attendees per chapter.
-* **Attend events** – Members can attend events.
-Attendance to invity-only events needs confirmation by event organizers.
-* **Waiting list** – If an events capacity is reached members will be placed on a waiting list.
-* **Subscribe to notifications** – Members can subscribe to event notifications, to get notified on new or changed events.

 ### Manage Organization and Chapters

+* **Create chapters** – Manage your organizational structure by creating chapters (like sub-organizations or local branches of an organization).
-* **View chapters** – See all available chapters of your organisation and relating events.
+* **Chapter overview** – See all chapters and relating events.
 * **Join/leave chapters** – Members are able to join and leave chapters.
 * **Subscribe to chapters** – Members can subscribe to chapters to get notified for new events.
-* **Create chapters** – To manage your organizational structure you can create chapters (like sub-organizations or local branches of an organization).

 ### Account Management